conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 Creating an environment from an environment.yml file
 ====================================================

-Use the terminal or an Anaconda Prompt for the following steps.
+Use the terminal or an Anaconda Prompt for the following steps:

 #.
 Create the environment from the ``environment.yml`` file: